 September is Whole Grains Month, which is an annual reminder that you should be eating more whole grains.
 Why, you ask?
-Because they’re chock full of health and nutrition benefits, and lots of them!
+Because they’re chock full of health benefits, and lots of them!
 In fact, experts recommend that at least half of the grains we consume be whole because they are so resplendent with antioxidants, vitamins, and minerals.

 Fruits and veggies are not the only food items offering stellar nutritional packages.
 Whole grains contain many nutrients your body needs, including protein, fiber, B vitamins, antioxidants and trace minerals, such as iron, zinc, copper and magnesium.
 Also, studies have found that a diet rich in whole grains may: